Google Ads Ad Copy: A Complete Guide to Writing Ads in 2026

 Keyword optimisation

 Include your primary keyword in at least 3 of your 15 headlines.
-Google bolds terms that match the user’s search, increasing visual relevance and click-through rate.
+Google bolds terms that match the user’s search, increasing visual relevance and CTR.

-Use Google Ads match types to control when your ads show:
+Google Ads match types control when your ads trigger.
+Here’s how they compare:

 Keywords on the landing page: the destination page your ad points to must include the same keywords.
 This improves Quality Score and can reduce CPC.